clarkwalcott/Zephyr-Group9/ChildUseCase.md

     1. Attempt reconnect to child cellphone gps.
     2. Try again every half hour.
     3. Do not display child location when location is unknown.
-- Baby cry alert does not send:
+- Baby cry alert does not send or was sent at wrong time:
-    1. Have option to change upset baby detection method (to strict volume based, for example).
+    1. Have option to change upset baby detection method (to adjustable volume and frequency based, for example).

 ## Steps of Execution (Requirements)
 - Connect with music/light software